-Do Retirees REALLY Need Long-Term Care Insurance?
+Do Retirees REALLY Need Long Term Care Insurance?

-You’ve done everything you were supposed to.
+Long term care insurance is something important to think about when it comes to planning for your retirement.
+You may feel you’ve done everything you were supposed to.
 You worked hard, contributed to your 401k and prepared yourself for retirement.
 Unfortunately, all of that may not be enough.
 70% of Americans 65 or older will require some long-term care before they die.
 This can become extremely expensive, and you need to know what is covered by your existing insurance and what you will be expected to pay.

 The best time to make plans for this part of your life is now when you’re physically and mentally capable of making your wants and needs known and financially able to prepare for them.